LEAGUE: Guided Skill Learning and Abstraction for Long-Horizon Manipulation: Method

 \subsection{Skill Learning and Abstraction with Operator Guidance}

-Action and state abstractions~\cite{abel2022theory} are fundamental to TAMP systems' abilities to solve and generalize across long-horizon tasks~\cite{garrett2020integrated}.
-Our key insight is that these abstractions, in the form of symbolic action operators (see Fig.~\ref{fig:skill_abs} for example), can readily guide RL-trained policies to gain similar abilities.
+Action and state abstractions are fundamental to TAMP's abilities to solve and generalize across long-horizon tasks~\cite{garrett2021integrated}.
+Our key insight is that these abstractions, in the form of symbolic action operators, can readily guide RL-trained policies to gain similar abilities.
 Specifically, for action abstraction, we train temporally-extended skills to reach desired effects of a skill operator by prescribing the effect condition as shaped reward.
-For state abstraction, we take inspiration from the idea of \emph{information hiding} in feudal learning~\cite{dayan1992feudal,vezhnevets2017feudal} and use the precondition and effect signature of an operator to determine a \emph{skill-relevant} state space for its corresponding learned policy.
-This allows the policy to be robust against domain shift and achieve generalization, especially in large environments where most elements are impertinent to a given skill.
-To further accelerate skill learning, we also leverage the existing motion planning capability of a TAMP system to augment the learned skill with a transition primitive.
-Below we describe each component in more details.
+For state abstraction, we take inspiration from the idea of \emph{information hiding} in feudal learning~\cite{vezhnevets2017feudal} and use the precondition and effect signature of an operator to determine a \emph{skill-relevant} state space for its corresponding learned policy.
+This allows the policy to be robust against domains shift and achieve generalization, especially in large environments where most elements are impertinent to a given skill.
+To further accelerate skill learning, we leverage the existing motion planning capability of a TAMP system to augment the learned skill with a transition primitive.
+Below we describe each component in detail.

-\textbf{Symbolic operators as reward guidance.} Our skill learning scheme can build on top of any RL method that supports continuous action space.
+\textbf{Symbolic operators as reward guidance.} Our skill learner leverages the existing RL method that supports continuous action space.
 In this work, we use Soft Actor-Critic (SAC)~\cite{haarnoja2018soft} as the basis for skill learning.
 SAC leverages entropy regularization to enhance exploration.
-Given the ground operator $\underline{\omega}$ of a skill, we can define an operator-guided reward $\mathcal{R}_\Psi$ for each individual skill based on continuous environment state ${x}$ and the action $a$ produced by the corresponding policy $\pi$ that takes in skill-relevant state $\dot{x}$ (which will be described later), the objective for our skill learning is therefore rewritten as:
+Given the ground operator $\underline{\omega}$ of a skill, we can define an operator-guided reward $\mathcal{R}_\Psi$ for each individual skill based on continuous environment state ${x}$ and the action $a$ produced by the corresponding policy $\pi$ that takes in skill-related state $\hat{x}$ (which will be described later), the objective for our skill learning is therefore rewritten as: